btroncone/learn-rxjs/operators/utility/do.md

 # do
 ####signature: `do(nextOrObserver: function, error: function, complete: function): Observable`

-### Description

-###### TL;DR: Transparently perform actions, such as logging
+## Transparently perform actions or side-effects, such as logging.

-The **do** operator passes through emitted items from the source while performing any provided side-effects.
-Any values returned from do will be ignored while errors are forwarded to subscribers.

 ### Examples